Laura Brener M.A.

 The Division of Continuing Education (DCE) Adult Degree Program (ADP) offers working adults the opportunity to earn a Linfield bachelor’s degree.
 Majors are available in Accounting, Business Information Systems, International Business, Management, and Marketing.
 Each major is available in a B.A. or a B.S. degree program.
-Students may also elect a minor in Environmental Studies.
+Students may also elect a minor in Environmental Studies, Global Health, or Health Administration.
 An online R.N. to B.S.N. program is open to registered nurses with active R.N. licenses.

-Certificates are available in Accounting, Marketing, Human Resource Management, and Computer Information Systems.
+Certificates are available in Accounting, Computer Information Systems, Global Health, Health Administration, Human Resource Management, and Marketing.

 The DCE summer term meets the needs of Linfield residential students who wish to complete Linfield coursework over the summer through evening, weekend and online courses.

 Except when the contrary is explicitly indicated, all provisions of the Academic Policies and Procedures section of this catalog are applicable to the degrees offered through the Division of Continuing Education.
 (See page 11).
 Some of these exceptions are repeated below.
 Additional information is outlined in the DCE Student Handbook.

 Applicants who are non-native English speakers will be required to show evidence of English proficiency prior to admission.
 Applicants with TOEFL scores of 550 (paper)/80 with writing subscore of 24 (iBT), or IELTS 6.5 and IELTS academic writing subscore 7.0, are generally eligible for admission with a minimum grade point average of 2.00 in previous college work.

 Prospective students may choose to take a Linfield Essay Test in place of the TOEFL.
 Those who earn a score of 0-3.5 out of a possible 6 on the essay test are not admissible to Linfield.
 Those who earn a score of 4-5.5 are admitted and are required to complete INQS 126 Inquiry Seminar within their first year in the program.
 Students who score higher than 5.5 are admitted with no restrictions.